Kevin Hart Ousted as 2019 Oscar Host

 Comedian Kevin Hart has been ousted as the host of the 2019 Oscars.

-Following years of declining ratings, the show’s producers have recently attempted to boost the show’s pull in several ways: expanding the best picture category from five to as many as ten (2018 and 2017 both had 9, and it’s fluctuated between 8, 9, and 10 since the new rule took effect in 2010; prior to 2010, every year had five best picture nominees, no more, no less), turning the awards show into a propaganda machine for the Democrats (okay, that was a troll), and even almost creating an entirely new category specifically for ‘popular movies’, as if there’s any real difference between what makes a good ‘popular’ movie and just a generally good movie (by the way: thanks for that, Marvel).
-As their most recent move: it was announced on Wednesday announced that they’re ditching 2017 and 2018 host Jimmy Kimmel for comedian Kevin Hart.
+Following years of declining ratings, the show’s producers have been attempting to boost the show’s pull in a few ways (examples: expanding the best picture category from five to as many as ten (2018 and 2017 both had 9, and it’s fluctuated between 8, 9, and 10 since the new rule took effect in 2010), almost creating an entirely new category specifically for ‘popular movies’, as if there’s any difference between what makes a good ‘popular’ movie and what makes a simply, generally good movie (thanks a lot, Marvel (ugh)), and turning the show into a propaganda machine for the Democratic party (okay, that was a troll)).
+As their most recent move: they announced Wednesday that they’re ditching 2017 and 2018 host Jimmy Kimmel for comedian Kevin Hart (likely for diversity, and diversity alone).

-Kevin Hart is arguably the most popular comedian working today.
-He’s has been performing stand up for over 15 years and has been extremely successful, selling out clubs around the country and appearing in such commercially successful films like ‘Paper Soldiers’, ‘Get Hard’, and ‘Jumanji: Welcome to the Jungle’.
+Hart is arguably the most popular comedian working today.
+He’s been doing stand up for over 15 years and has been extremely successful, selling out venues around the country and appearing in such commercially successful films like ‘Paper Soldiers’, ‘Get Hard’, and ‘Jumanji: Welcome to the Jungle’.

-In the since-deleted tweets, Hart joked: “Yo if my son comes home & try’s 2 play with my daughters doll house I’m going 2 break it over his head & say n my voice ‘stop that’s gay,’” called someone a '“FAT FAG” and called someone else a “gay bill board for AIDS.”
-Despite Hart apologizing for the tweets in the years since, many were reasonably upset at their resurfacing, and Hart has been forced to readdress them.
+Some of Hart’s old Tweets have been uncovered by Buzzfeed’s Michael Blackmon… In the since-deleted tweets (that classically revered and irrefutably well-reputed publication (Twitter)), Hart joked: “Yo if my son comes home & try’s 2 play with my daughters doll house I’m going 2 break it over his head & say n my voice ‘stop that’s gay.’”
+He also called someone a '“FAT FAG” and called someone else a “gay bill board for AIDS.”

-Following Buzzfeed’s ‘report’, here' was Hart’s first response:
+Following Buzzfeed’s report, here was Hart’s original response:

 View this post on Instagram